symfony/symfony-docs/configuration.rst

         {
             $fileName = __DIR__.\DIRECTORY_SEPARATOR.self::ENV_VARS_FILE;
             if (!is_file($fileName)) {
-                // throw an error or just ignore this loader, depending on your needs }
+                // throw an exception or just ignore this loader, depending on your needs }

             $content = json_decode(file_get_contents($fileName), true);